July 22, 2014 - Comments Off on Useful apps in Brazil — Talkback Tuesday

 In a picturesque country like Brazil, there are many views that are impossible to capture in a photo.
 When you are surrounded by stunning scenery, Google Android has a great addition to their photos app that lets you capture a full 360° image.
 It takes a little patience as you stitch together multiple images, however it is easy to do and once complete you get an image that can be explored by tilting and twisting your phone to see every angle.
 You can even upload these efforts to be approved and added to Google maps.

 The sensational news of Whatsapp being bought by Facebook for $19 billion surprised many and while we in America often stick to regular SMS text messages, relegating Whatsapp to communication with friends who are abroad, in Brazil, as in many countries, people use Whatsapp as their primary messaging tool.
 By avoiding the cost of SMS messaging, Whatsapp, which is available on every phone smart enough to load an app (which isn't very smart), has incredible potential to become the world’s most popular messaging platform.
-For those travelling, this means one seamless experience for communication with friends all over the world.
+For those travelling with their camper trailer, this means one seamless experience for communication with friends all over the world.

 George is a dauntless developer with a keen eye for user experience.
 The conceptualization of his work is informed by an insightful empathy for the end user.
 Check out his bio here.